DHTMLX/scheduler-docs/data/api/scheduler_addmarkedtimespan.md

 addMarkedTimespan
 =============
 @short:
-	marks dates, but with certain settings makes blocking (unlike blockTime() allows setting custom styling for the limit)
+	marks dates, but with certain settings makes blocking (allows setting custom styling for the limit)

 @require:limit
 @params: